codesnail/BehavioralCloning/README.md

 ### Performance

-The figure below shows the performance of the deep learning network over varying size of training set
+The project was run on Dell quad-core machine with 8GB RAM.
+The figure below shows the performance of the deep learning network over varying sizes of training set:

 ![alt_text][image9]

+It can be seen that the growth is linear, so big O for this network is O(n).
+For every 500 samples, it takes the network about 10 secs to train.
+The average image size in the training data set is 14kb, so 500 samples would make 7MB.
+The full dataset of 3500 will make the size 49MB.
+We can also calculate the expected training time for various sizes of data.
+At 7MB per 10 secs, we can calculate:

+1. 1 GB = 146 * 7MB = 146 * 10 secs = 1460 secs = 24 mins
+2. 10 GB = 240 mins = 4 hrs
+3. 100 GB = 40 hrs
+4. 1 TB = 1024 GB = 24567 mins = 409 hrs = 17 days